 Consider a debt consolidation loan.
 You’ll borrow money at a lower interest rate (depending on your credit score) than you’re paying on your credit cards which you can use to pay the cards off.

-The exception to this rule is for those of you who have the option of investing in an employer-sponsored 401k retirement account that offers to match.
+The exception to this rule is for those of you who can invest in an employer-sponsored 401k retirement account that offers to match.
 If you do, invest the minimum amount to get the matching because that is free money.

-If you have low-interest debt like federal student loan debt, you should go ahead and start investing while just paying the monthly minimum on your student loans.
+If you have low-interest debt like federal student loan debt, you should start investing while paying the monthly minimum on your student loans.
 Your interest rate is likely lower than the rate of return you can expect when investing, so the math does work out in favor of investing.

 What’s considered low?
 An interest rate of 5% or less.
 If your rate is higher, consider refinancing for a lower rate.
 And the same rule applies.
 If the new rate is under 5%, go ahead and invest while paying the minimum loan repayment amount.